wp-plugins/zedity/readme.txt

 * **Professional results**: create engaging content that only web developers could achieve before!

 * **Responsive Design [Premium](http://zedity.com/plugin/wp)**: automatic content scaling to perfectly fit responsive layouts on any modern device!

-...
-Zedity is the editor that many of us have been wishing for!
-How about you?
-Give it a try!

 **Discover more about Zedity:**